dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```

 The inputs are the path to FAST5 files, the output folder, and the config file or the flowcell/kit combination.
 The output is FASTQ files that can
-be compressed using the option ”–compress fastq”.
-Set the number of threads ”cpu threads per caller” and the number of parallel basecallers ”num caller” according to your resources.
+be compressed using the option `–compress fastq`.
+Set the number of threads `cpu threads per caller` and the number of parallel basecallers `num caller` according to your resources.
 Additional details can be found [here](https://github.com/metagenomics/denbi-nanopore-training/blob/master/docs/basecalling/basecalling.rst).

 2. Align reads to the transcriptome using the following Minimap2 command.
-To reduce the indexing time of the human genome, save the index with the option ”-d” before the mapping and use the index instead of the reference file in the minimap2 command line
+To reduce the indexing time of the human genome, save the index with the option `-d` before the mapping and use the index instead of the reference file in the minimap2 command line
 ```
 minimap2 -d reference.mmi reference.fa
 minimap2 -t 5 --MD -ax splice --junc-bonus 1 -k14 --secondary=no --junc-bed final_annotation_96.bed -ub reference.mmi Reads.fastq.gz |samtools view -bS > mapping.bam
 ```
-The inputs are the FASTQ files `Reads.fastq.gz` and the reference sequence "reference.fasta".
+The inputs are the FASTQ files `Reads.fastq.gz` and the reference sequence `reference.fasta`.
 The output is a SAM file that is converted to BAM file `mapping.bam` using samtools command.
 The setting is used for spliced alignments of the direct RNA sequencing :
   * `-ax splice --junc-bed annotation.bed --junc-bonus INT` where annotation.bed is the file containing the splice junctions and INT is the bonus score.
 The BED file can be generated using the following command:
  ```
  paftools.js gff2bed annotation.gtf > annotation.bed